easybuilders/easybuild-tutorial/docs/02_installation/README.md

 ### Python

 EasyBuild is implemented in Python, and is **compatible with both Python 2.7 and Python 3.5+** (that is, Python 3.5 or a newer version of Python 3).
-The installed Python must support SSL.

 To check which Python version you have, use: